tock/tock/doc/wg/network/README.md

 They are intended to be a communication mechanism of the group, its discussions, the technical issues, and decisions, not a literal transcription of what is said.

+## Code Purview

+At this time, the network working group does not have responsibility for code in any particular directories of Tock.
+That may change as work progresses, with the possibility of a subdirectory within `capsules/` being created under the purview of this working group.